 So, I am starting to wonder, what is going on here??
 Is this simply a case of too many options?
 Am I not as attractive/interesting against the competition here as I was in St. Louis?
 Or is there something about being back in school or being from the Midwest that is unappealing?
 I am overall a pretty secure person, but my confidence is starting to waver, which I KNOW is not attractive.
 What can I do to change my luck???

 Your timing couldn’t be better, as a recent book discusses this very issue.
-If you click here you’ll see, there are 210,000 more single women than single men in the New York metropolitan area.
+There are 210,000 more single women than single men in the New York metropolitan area.
 This makes it a buyer’s market for men, and super-competitive for women.

 There are 210,000 more single women than single men in the New York metropolitan area.
 This makes it a buyer’s market for men, and super-competitive for women.